Common mistakes during cat introductions.

 Humans underrate the importance of olfaction in the sequence of feline introductions.

 Cats communicate via scent and pheromones.
 When you introduce two cats, make sure they don’t have any visual or physical contact at the beginning.
-Each cat gets to explore the other’s territory without ever laying eyes on each other.
-This is also an opportunity for key signposts—like cat trees, litter boxes, etc.—to take on a shared scent.
+Each cat gets to explore the other’s territory without ever laying eyes on the other.
+This is also an opportunity for key signposts—such as cat trees and litter boxes—to pick up a shared scent.
 A crucial component in the “getting to know you” process.

 Observe your cat’s reaction to the scent of the other cat.
 We want the cats to be relaxed.
 We don’t want to see obsessed sniffing or hissing.